top of page

 Fraud & Scam Education – Canada

-This information is provided by the Canadian Consumer Verification & Safety Bureau (CCVSB), an independent organization dedicated to business verification, risk-based assessment, and consumer safety education.
+The Canadian Consumer Verification & Safety Bureau (CCVSB), an independent agency devoted to risk based assessment, business verification, and consumer safety education, is the source of this data.

 Purpose of Fraud & Scam Education